jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 - [Divine Rose Store](https://divinerosestore.com)
 - [Luz da Rainha Publications](http://daimebooks.org)

+### Rosary 👎🏼

+Abolish the rosary. 📿
+It's so boring that the leader sometimes loses track of which prayer to say next.
+In general, minimize prayer repetition.
+Specifically, the mass could benefit from some judicious pruning.

 ### Harmonies?

 Sung harmonies weaves two or more vocal lines together to create a richer, fuller sound than could be achieved with a single voice.